kyamagu/faiss-wheels/README.md

 ## Building customized wheels

 The PyPI binary package does not support GPU by default.
-To support GPU methods or use faiss with different build configuration, build a source package.
+To support GPU methods or use faiss with a different build configuration, build a custom wheel.
 For building a wheel package, there are a few requirements.

-- BLAS: There must be a BLAS implementation available on the Linux and Windows platform.
+- BLAS: There must be a BLAS implementation available on the Linux and Windows platforms.
 - OpenMP: macOS requires `libomp` (available via Homebrew).
-- CUDA or ROCm: GPU development toolkit is necessary to support GPU features.
+- CUDA or ROCm: A GPU development toolkit is necessary to support GPU features.

 See `scripts/install_*` scripts for details.